vaaako/scarablib/docs/documentation.md

 # OpenGL objects
 I recommend under all cases always use `VertexBufferComponent` object over `VAO`, `VBO`, `EBO` and `VAOManager` objects, since `VertexBufferComponent` wrap all these in simple and reliable methods with checks and automation

+You don't need to bind VAO if you intent to use VBO modern methods to set up VAO

+Only the modern VAO methods and making is supported (in `VertexBufferComponent` and `Scene3D`) (i need to change this setence later)